PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed Adder2 for missing src in schedconfig for analysis with destSE
   * changed brokeage to make a chunk for each diskCount/memory
   * added RbLauncher to run ReBroker in grid env
   * added more message to Finisher